Spa architecture: 19th century heyday

 There was noticeable specialisation in public buildings built from about 1800.
 This was especially true of buildings erected for social purposes.
 In the spa towns there was a preponderance of buildings for education, communication and leisure to cater for the great number of guests.
 Specialised buildings were erected: the spa house (Kurhaus), the drinking hall (Trinkhalle) and thermal baths.
 In addition there were landscape gardens, hotels and villas as well as theatres, museums, cable cars and funiculars and observation towers.

 Spa architecture underwent sharp specialisation in the 19th century too.
-The spa buildings no longer catered for all functions – such as lounges, baths, and lodgings – under one roofl as had been usual during the baroque era.
+The spa buildings no longer catered for all functions – such as lounges, baths, and lodgings – under one roof as had been usual during the baroque era.
 The Kurhaus of the 19th century is a building exclusively designed for social interaction.
 Baths and accommodation are located in bath houses and hotels specifically built for those purposes.
 In the centre of the Kurhaus is a large, ostentatious hall (the Saal).
 In addition, there are several side rooms for various activities; such as gaming, reading and dining.

 The first Kurhaus of the new fashion was not the existing one in Wiesbaden by Christian Zais, that was built from 1808 to 1810.
 The oldest, surviving spa house is the Kurhaus of Baden-Baden, built in 1822-24 under the grand duke's architect, Friedrich Weinbrenner.
-This triple complex has a length onf 140 metres with a large central hall.
+This triple complex has a length of 140 metres with a large central hall.
 On its northern and southern sides it is flanked by pavilions for the theatre and restaurant.
 Between these three great buildings, which stand out clearly in plan view, there are galleries.

 Drinking halls (Trinkhallen) originated from the springs that became widespread following the introduction of the Trinkkur, or "drinking of the waters", during the baroque period.
 These offered spa guests the opportunity to fill their drinking glasses with thermal water.
 There were thermal springs in the 17th century in all German spa towns.
 Pavilions were erected over the springs.
 Towards the end of the 18th century there was a new development: the spring houses were expanded with gallery sections.
 In the 19th century the drinking hall became a well-known type of building.

 Great thermal baths emerged in Germany especially after the gaming ban in 1872.
 The spa towns invested in bath houses in order to remain attractive to spa guests.
 The most important thermal bath of the time was the Friedrichsbad in Baden-Baden, which was built under the direction of Karl Dernfeld.
 Its prototypes were the Raitzenbad in Budapest and the Graf-Eberhardsbad (today Palais Thermal) in Bad Wildbad.

 The largest enclosed foyer (Wandelhalle) in Europe (3,240 square metres) with its adjoining spring hall (Brunnenhalle) in the Bavarian state spa town of Bad Kissingen forms a stylistic transition from the 19th to 20th centuries.
 It was built in the years 1910/1911 by architect, Max Littmann, who was commissioned by Prince Regent Luitpold.